MRSRL/dl-cs/README.md

 ## Setup

 This project uses the open source python toolbox `sigpy` for generating sampling masks, estimating sensitivity maps, and other MRI specific operations.
 The functionality of `sigpy` can be replaced with the `bart` toolbox.
-Note that if the `bart` binary is in the system paths, `bart` will be used to estimate sensitivity maps using the [ESPIRiT](https://www.ncbi.nlm.nih.gov/pubmed/23649942) algorithm.
+Note that if the `bart` binary is in the system paths, `bart` will be used to estimate sensitivity maps using Uecker et al's [ESPIRiT](https://www.ncbi.nlm.nih.gov/pubmed/23649942) algorithm.
+Otherwise, sensitivity maps will be estimated with `sigpy` using Ying and Sheng's [JSENSE](https://www.ncbi.nlm.nih.gov/pubmed/17534910).

 Install the required python packages (tested with python 3.6 on Ubuntu 16.04LTS):